White Sox vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will hand the ball to Kyle Hendricks (4-6) for his 16th start of the season.
+- Javier Assad (2-2) will take the mound for the Cubs, his fourth start of the season.

 |Opponent